-The motion sensors for the anti-theft alarm (CMS) in the Transporter panel van and Caravelle variants have two CSMs (motion sensors), a primary CSM (Combined Sensor Module) at the front and a secondary CSM at the rear.
+The motion sensors for the anti-theft alarm (CSM) in the Transporter panel van and Caravelle versions have two CSMs (motion sensors), a primary CSM at the front and a secondary CSM at the rear.
 The CSMs must not be moved from the centre line of the vehicle.